 7. Soak your seeds.
 Most seeds need moisture to plump up and start germinating.
 Always follow the seed packet recommendations.
 For seeds that benefit from presoaking, dunk the seeds in room temperature water.
 Let them soak for several hours or overnight.
 Then drain and plant immediately.

 8. Space out.
 Avoid over-crowding by spacing seeds according to packet recommendations.
 When plants are young, thin them out by removing any weaker ones.
 This will make weeding easier and will yield healthier, more hardy plants.

 9. “Thank you very mulch.”
 Adding mulch helps conserve moisture, suppress weeds, supports numerous beneficial organisms that make soil healthy, improves soil structure and drainage, and in some cases, deters animals from eating away all your hard work.

 10. Consider companions.
 Companion planting, or planting diverse plants along with your vegetables, can help naturally ward off harmful pests and attract beneficial insects.
 For example, rosemary and sage naturally repel cabbage moths, bean beetles and carrot flies.
 Radishes can be used to discourage cucumber beetles, squash bugs and stink bugs.

-Next > Easy Tips To a Lush Lawn and Garden
+> Easy Tips To Start a Spring Garden